 Performance Management Vs. Performance Appraisal

 Performance management and performance appraisal are distinct terms.
+A blend of both performance management and performance appraisal works best for a company’s interests.
 Here are the key differences between performance management and performance appraisal:

 Performance appraisal evaluates previous performances and effectively communicates how an employee has worked in a current task.
 It does not provide a strategy for future growth.